avi202020/microservices-demo/README.md

 # Hipster Shop: Cloud-Native Microservices Demo Application for Sysdig Anthos Event

 ## Setup:
-1. Create a cluster using the `create-cluster.sh` script
+1. Create a cluster using the `./create-cluster.sh` script
-2. Apply the sysdig agents
+2. Apply the sysdig agents `./sysdig-agents/sysdig-agents-GKE-install.sh`
 3. Create a hipster-app namespace
 4. Run the command: `kubectl apply -f release/kubernetes-manifests.yaml` 5a.
 Show the hipster app by going to the loadbalancer IP of the frontend service.